User sign-in with Azure Active Directory Pass-through Authentication

 - The agent only makes outbound connections from within your network.
 Therefore, there is no requirement to install the agent in a perimeter network, also known as a DMZ.

-- Protects your user accounts by working seamlessly with Azure AD Conditional Access policies, including Multi-Factor Authentication (MFA), and by filtering out brute force password attacks.
+- Protects your user accounts by working seamlessly with Azure AD Conditional Access policies, including Multi-Factor Authentication (MFA), blocking legacy authentication and by filtering out brute force password attacks.

 - Highly available